rewiringamerica/api_demos/client-stubs/README.md

 This demo includes example scripts demonstrating how to call the REM API using our Python and Typescript client library packages.
 Both scripts output an estimate of how much money a user could save on average annually by making an electrification upgrade.

+You can read the corresponding blog post for these demos [here](https://www.rewiringamerica.org/tools/REM-API-client-library-code-access).

 ### Python client library

 To install the REM API Python package, run: